-The cave in Chiang Dao was not so bigas i expected.
-More precisely, the cave can be a big one, but you only see a small part of it if you go with a guide.
-Without it, you can also walk, but at your own risk and risk, and ideally at least have a card, because you saw all sorts of different branches there, it’s really confusing.
-On the other hand, why is it necessary, because you can get an idea, and look at all kinds of stalactites in the beaten places.
-But I am not a speleologist and not a very big fan of caves, so the standard route is enough for me.
+The cave in Chiang Dao was not as big as I expected.
+More precisely, the cave may be large, but you only see a small part of it if you are walking with a guide.
+You can also walk without it, but at your own peril and risk, and ideally at least have a card, because I saw all sorts of different branches there, it is real to get confused.
+On the other hand, why is it necessary, after all, you can get a show anyway, and look at all sorts of stalactites in the beaten track.
+But I am not a speleologist and not too big a fan of caves, so the standard route is enough for me..

 The content of the article